-- We pursue undervalued or below replacement cost transit-oriented, Class B (workforce housing) multifamily properties in areas currently or soon to undergo positive transformation, where current owners lack vision, capital or management ability.
+- We pursue undervalued or below replacement cost transit-oriented, Class B (workforce housing) multifamily properties in areas currently or soon to undergo positive transformation.

 - We do not buy “trophy” assets; we only pursue value-add properties.

 - Helge Capital aims to have a positive impact on the communities where we operate.

 The story of Helge Capital is the story of Oleg Uritsky, a successful entrepreneur.
 Oleg immigrated as a teenager with his family to Boston in 1991 after escaping Communism in the former Soviet Union.
 Having only $60 in his pocket and speaking no English, Oleg painted apartments and delivered pizza in up-and-coming neighborhoods of Boston.
 Just ten years later he began buying properties and ultimately owning hundreds of residential units in those very neighborhoods.

 Oleg’s entrepreneurial journey continued throughout his education.
 He graduated from college, studied postgraduate economics and finance at Harvard University, received a joint JD/MBA degree from Northeastern University Law/Business School, interned through the Honors Program at the U.S. Securities and Exchange Commission and the U.S. Department of Justice in Washington, D.C., and became an attorney.
 In 2000, Oleg was joined by a long-time friend Igor Shreyer, who at that time operated and owned large Domino’s franchises in Boston.
 Oleg and Igor were able to predict and visualize the positive transformations undergoing in the Boston’s deep value neighborhoods and they started buying and managing multifamily housing in those areas.

 From 1995 through 2014, in addition to starting Helge Capital, Oleg founded, invested in and sold a number of different companies.
 He owned and operated a fleet of Boston taxicab medallions and was a widely recognized industry leader.
 Predicting the collapse, Oleg sold his taxi medallions in 2012, at near peak values, in anticipation of Uber’s devastating impact on the taxicab medallion markets.